hjzuo/meep-for-cloud-computing-/README.md

-# meep for icloud computing in AWS
+# meep for cloud computing in AWS